» Schedule Your COVID-19 Vaccine (Pfizer or Moderna)

 Yes, DOHC is providing 1st and 2nd doses of COVID vaccines (“shots in arms”) as soon as it receives its supply.
-To date, DOHC only offers the Pfizer vaccine and the volume of vaccine supply is set by Riverside County Health Department or its delegated vendors (Blue Shield).
+To date, DOHC offers the Pfizer and Moderna vaccines and the volume of vaccine supply is set by Riverside County Health Department or its delegated vendors (Blue Shield).
 DOHC encourages patients to monitor other available community resources for vaccine clinic opportunities:

 San Bernardino County: